ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 1. The task lifetime is too long.

-A protocol participant MUST opt out if the task has expired or if it does not support an indicated task parameter (e.g., VDAF, DP mechanism, or query type).
+A protocol participant MUST opt out if the task has expired or if it does not support an indicated task parameter (e.g., VDAF, DP mechanism, or DAP batch mode).

 The behavior of each protocol participant is determined by whether or not they opt in to a task.